alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

 <h2 id="python">Manipulate the metadata with Python</h2>

-We could write all this JavaScript within the <code>&lt;script&gt;</code> tags of an HTML page, or put it all in a single JavaScript file, but having metadata and application logic in the same place is a bit messy.
+For small sites, we could write all this JavaScript directly in <code>&lt;script&gt;</code> tags or in a single file.
+As we get more data, splitting the metadata and application logic makes everything easier to manage.

-One pattern I've adopted is to put all the item metadata in a single, standalon file that assigns a single variable, i.e.:
+One pattern I've adopted is to put all the item metadata into a single, standalone JavaScript file that assigns a single variable:

 ```javascript
 const bookmarks = […];